Justineo/github-hovercard/README.md

     If you don't want the hovercards to pop up instantly, you may set a delay before they try to retrieve data and appear.

+* Readme

+    You may disable readme content for repo cards if you don't need it.

 ## Screenshots

 ![Avatars in trending repos](screenshots/1.png)